 Diseases of the Thoracic Aorta

 The aorta is the largest artery in the body.
-It extends from the heart, down through the chest (thoracic aorta) and into the abdomen (abdominal aorta).
-The thoracic aorta can be thought of as a big hose shaped like a candy cane that arises from the heart and carries oxygenated blood to the body.
+It extends from the heart, down through the chest (thoracic aorta) and into the abdomen (abdominal aorta), carrying oxygenated blood away from the heart to the rest of the body.

 Thoracic aortic diseases include: